truenas/middleware/docs/userguide/freenas_intro.rst

   file as new versions of FreeNAS® must be installed using a menu-driven installer.

 * FreeNAS® now formats the device holding the operating system with ZFS and uses the GRUB boot loader.
-This provides support for multiple boot environments, allowing you to easily recover from a failed upgrade, system patch, or configuration.
+This provides support for multiple boot environments, allowing you to easily recover from a failed upgrade, system update, or configuration.

 * The new installer provides the option to select multiple devices, meaning that you can now mirror the boot device.